 - Regularly engage in activities that bring you joy to help avoid burnout and ease stress

 The list goes on as there are many tried-and-true practices available for dissipating anxiety.
 Different strategies work for everyone, just as everyone’s anxiety takes varying forms.
-Consulting a mental health professional can help you find what works best for you.
+Consulting a mental health professional can help you find what

 When to Seek Treatment for High-Functioning Anxiety